madpl1239/myChess/README.md

 a pawn to a queen, the engine goes crazy and starts making moves on the wrong side - this is another big

 bug to fix, which was revealed during the game.
-Work in progress.
+Work in progress.</br></br>

+**EDITOR - new option**</br>

+Last time we gave the editor of the pieces on the chessboard.
+Its operation is as follows:</br>
+pressing E - editor mode/game mode</br>
+Editor mode:</br>
+press C - change color figures</br>
+press N - clear figures at board</br></br>

+the pieces to be changed are selected with the mouse from the pieces field on the right.
+Then the</br>
+selected piece is placed on the chessboard also with the mouse - by selecting the field and pressing</br>
+the left mouse button.</br></br>

 *Best regards - team of myChess*.